Communicating Across Divides

 Survival of the Fittest

-Jeffrey Wood, a career and academic advisor for the Monterey Institute of International Studies, highlighted the importance of language education for a new generation of learners.
+Jeffrey Wood, a career and academic advisor for the Middlebury Institute of International Studies at Monterey (MIIS), highlighted the importance of language education for a new generation of learners.
 “Today’s college graduates aren’t just competing in a local market,” he said.
 “Their competition might be on the other side of the United States, it might come from China, it could be anywhere around the world.
 They have to become global citizens to survive, especially in the next 10 to 20 years.”
 Wood, who has used his own command of French to negotiate internships and coordinate programs abroad, also explained how language students must obtain a thorough grounding in key professional terminologies.
 “Each language has its own personality.
 If you’re studying Russian, for instance, you’re going to have to know about oil and gas.
 You come to understand the demand for each language.”

 According to Joshua Haynes, Arabic attendee ’05, a senior development technologist and media adviser at USAID, the skill set he nurtured at the Language Schools proved useful when he had to learn computer programming languages.
 He discovered that studying a foreign language helped him to become more aware of his own learning style, and he was able to apply that insight into other fields of knowledge.
 “Knowing how you do things helps you in so many other ways.”
 Haynes’s fluency in multiple languages encouraged him to travel and take a chance on career opportunities.
 As he advised the audience, “To have an awesome life, do something random and do it often.”